angular/angular/aio/content/guide/component-overview.md

 ## Defining a component's template

 A template is a block of HTML that tells Angular how to render the component in your application.
-You can define a template for your component in one of two ways: by referencing an external file, or directly within the component.
+Define a template for your component in one of two ways: by referencing an external file, or directly within the component.

 To define a template as an external file, add a `templateUrl` property to the `@Component` decorator.